benjamind10/baby_feeder/README.md

 ### 2. Show Feeding Records

-To view feeding records, use the records command.
+To view feeding records, use the `total` command.
 You can view today’s records or records for a specific date.

 **Example for today’s records:**